 Active Synchronization class

-Finally the Active Synchronization class supports the synchronization of a source WFS with one or more subscribed target WFSs.
+Finally, the Active Synchronization class supports the synchronization of a source WFS with one or more subscribed target WFSs.
 As described in the previous paragraph, interested parties can subscribe to feeds or topics and request active notification delivery via some deliver method such as email.
 Other delivery methods might include SMS, Twitter, etc. Active Synchronization is simply another delivery method but it is special because the delivery mechanism used is the wfs:Transaction operation.

 Active Synchronization is triggered when an interested party subscribes to the REPLICATION feed using the “sync” delivery method (as opposed, for example, to the mailto protocol).
 When the GSS is ready to notify a user who has subscribed with the “sync” delivery protocol, the GSS behaves like a WFS client and posts the wfs:Transaction contained in the event to the target WFS specified when the subscription was initially created.
 In this way, the GSS can synchronize one or more target WFSs with a source WFS.